Same-sex marriages (SSM) and LGBT rights In Arizona.

 In late 2003-JUN, the U.S.

 Supreme Court handed down its decision in Lawrence v.
 Texas.
-This case involved a Texan law which had criminalized certain consensual sexual
+This case involved a Texan law that had criminalized certain consensual sexual

 behaviors by same-sex couples.
 The same behaviors were quite legal if